anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This behavior is retained in BRSKI-PRM.

 Further, the registrar possesses its own LDevID certificate and corresponding private key for authenticating and signing.
-It MUST use the same credential for authentication in the TLS session with a Registrar-Agent and for signing artifacts for that Registrar-Agent (see {{rcv-artifact}}).
+It MUST use the same certificate/credential for authentication in the TLS session with a Registrar-Agent and for signing artifacts for that Registrar-Agent and its pledges (see {{rcv-artifact}}).
 If the registrar LDevID certificate is provided to the Registrar-Agent(s) via configuration, the credential used for signing artifacts for a Registrar-Agent MUST correspond to the registrar LDevID certificate configured at that Registrar-Agent.
 This ensures that Registrar-Agent and pledge can verify the certficate and signature of the intended domain registrar.
-Overall, this has operational implications when the registrar is part of a scalable framework as described in {{?I-D.richardson-anima-registrar-considerations, Section 1.3.1}}.
+Overall, this has operational implications when the registrar is part of a scalable framework as described in {{Section 1.3.1 of ?I-D.richardson-anima-registrar-considerations}}.

 Finally, the domain registrar MUST possess the Registrar-Agent LDevID certificate(s) to validate agent-signed data and to provide it to the MASA.
 The registrar MAY use the certificate verified during client authentication within the TLS sessions with the Registrar-Agent;
 in this case, the registrar MUST possess the domain trust anchor (i.e., domain CA certificate) for the Registrar-Agent LDevID certificate to verify the certificate chain.
-Alternatively, the the Registrar-Agent LDevID certificate(s) MAY be provided via configuration or a repository.
+Alternatively, the Registrar-Agent LDevID certificate(s) MAY be provided via configuration or a repository.

 ### Domain Registrar with Combined Functionality